 Depictions of nature also play a role in works that look at issues like genocide or internment, flight, and resistance in the context of totalitarian systems and military conflicts.
 A further theme is the transformation of public and historical places by natural processes.
 Nature claims everything back and becomes a sign of historical change.

-Exhibiting artists include: Joseph Beuys, Matthew Buckingham, Marcel Broodthaers, Mark Dion, Stan Douglas, Candida Höfer, Sanja Iveković, Christian Philipp Müller, Hélio Oiticica, Lois Weinberger, Christopher Williams, and others.
+Exhibiting artists include: Joseph Beuys, Marcel Broodthaers, Mark Dion, Stan Douglas, Candida Höfer, Christian Philipp Müller, Hélio Oiticica, Lois Weinberger, Christopher Williams, and others.

-Published on the occasion of the exhibition, Natural Histories: Traces of the Political at mumok (Museum moderner Kunst), Austria, 23 September 2017 – 14 January 2018.
+Published on the occasion of the exhibition, Natural Histories: Traces of the Political at mumok (Museum moderner Kunst), Vienna (23 September 2017 – 14 January 2018).